tdkotecha/CalculiX-Workflow/Boiler/Readme.md

 In the photo below, we can see the sets in CGX, which are defined in gmsh (.geo file)
 <img src="Refs/Sets-Plasticity.png" width="800" title="Set Definition">

 * Now I have done two analysis on a same model, one with plasticity and other without plasticity.
-These two analysis has .Step and .geo File same, whereas .fbd file and solve.inp files are changed as per requierment.
+These two analysis has .Step and .geo files same, whereas .fbd file and solve.inp files are changed as per requierment.
 The analysis are as follows,

 # Analysis 1 (with Plasticity)